-9.1.10 Relocation Counselling
+9.1.10 Transition Counselling

-A regular employee given notice under Article 9.1.7 will be provided with relocation counselling aimed at providing professional assistance in job search as follows:
+A regular employee given notice under Article 9.1.7 will be provided with transition counselling aimed at providing professional assistance in job search as follows:

-- if less than five (5) years continuous employment a job search workshop - if five (5) or more years continuous employment a minimum of three (3) months relocation counselling.
+- If less than five (5) years continuous employment a job search workshop - If five (5) or more years continuous employment a minimum of three (3) months' transition counselling or three (3) months' career transition coaching with a certified coach (approved by HR).

-A term employee who has accumulated five (5) years of service within eight (8) years will be eligible for a minimum of three (3) months relocation counselling.
+A term employee who has accumulated five (5) years of service within eight (8) years will be eligible for a minimum of three (3) months' transition counselling.

 Within these guidelines, Human Resources will, in consultation with the department, determine the service provider.
-Additional relocation counselling may also be offered where there are special circumstances as determined by the employee's department, after consulting with the employee, Human Resources and AAPS.
+Additional transition support may also be offered where there are special circumstances as determined by the employee's department, after consulting with the employee, Human Resources and AAPS.